 An interesting composition of flavours is roast lamb set on tataki, tossed with a handful of green peas, capped with fresh ricotta and adorned with wild cumin.
 There is much more on the menu that intrigues me, but it’s all an invitation to return.
 We’re invited to go into an adjoining room that I would call dessert heaven.
 An array of pastries and a gelato and sorbet counter, the kind one sees in Italy, winks, and sparkles and says, “Choose me.”
 And while it’s the most trying decision I’ve made today, I choose well.

 I won’t say goodbye to this charming city, rich with the romance of history, just au revoir.

-Visit Québec City’s Tourism Website for more information.
+Visit the Quebec City Tourism Website for more information.

 Sara Waxman is an award-winning restaurant critic, best-selling cookbook author, food and travel journalist and has eaten her way through much of the free world for four decades, while writing about it in books, newspapers and magazines.
 She is the Publisher/Editor in Chief of DINE and Destinations magazine.